h5bp/server-configs-nginx/README.md

 * **`conf.d/`**

-  This directory should contain all of the server definitions.
+  This directory should contain all of the `server` definitions.

-  Except if they are dot prefixed or non .conf extension, all files in this folder **are** loaded automatically.
+  Except if they are dot prefixed or non `.conf` extension, all files in this folder **are** loaded automatically.

   * **`templates` folder**

-    Files in this folder contain a `server{}` template for secure and non-secure hosts.
+    Files in this folder contain a `server` template for secure and non-secure hosts.
     They are intended to be copied in the `conf.d` folder with all `example.com` occurrences changed to the target host.